MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 <b>Keyfigure Variation Tolerance (%)<b>

-Specifies tolerance in percentage to suppress trend display.
+Specifies the tolerance (in percentage) used to suppress trend display.
 Typically users want a 5% discrepancy interval that should be treated as stagnation.

 Events
 ------
 <b>On Marker Clicked<b>

-This event fires in case a plain marker (not a clustered one) is clicked.
-This action opens a message box on the map displaying the data specified in property Marker-Content Dimension.
-It enables you also to handle marker information (for example address, ID, etc.) outside the extension e.g. for further filtering in charts.
+This event occurs in case a plain marker (not a clustered one) is clicked.
+This action opens a message box on the map displaying the data specified in property Marker-Content Dimension and enables you also to handle marker information (for example address, ID, etc.) outside the extension e.g. for further filtering in charts.

 <b>On Cluster Clicked<b>

-This event works the same way but on cluster level except that no message box is displayed.
+This event works the same way but on the cluster level with the exception that no message box is displayed.

 Extensions API
 --------------